JesseBrand/dnding-notes/posts/locations/tebinor/Stone Archway.md

-An enormous Stone Archway was spotted to the far north of the [[Royal Woodlands]].
+An enormous Stone Archway was spotted to the far north of the [[Royal Woodlands]] within [[Uranmel]].
 It seemed to rise far into the sky.